shoebahmed/gfg/README.md

     As per requirement price, brand and color are suitable.
 You will have to specify a price.asc if you want to sort by price ascending order.
 If you need to descend order it will be price.desc , Default field is the price and default sorting order in ascending.

+  ##### Searching
+    Free text search suppport is provided for title and description.
+I forgot to mark these columns as @Indexed .
+Both these columns support case insensitive search.

   ##### Unit and Integration Testing
     MockMvc is used for Unit and Integration Testing.
 JUnit version 5 is used to test GFG μS.
 Unit testing covers basic API  testing with JSON.
 Integration testing is used to verify basic and